 Since 2011, when the debt collection procedure implies companies, the action comes in charge of the Business Court in Poland.

-When the debtor does not answer to the creditor’s amiable attempt, the creditor has the right to bring the case before the Common Court to obtain a writ of payment.
+When the debtor does not answer the creditor’s amiable attempt, the creditor has the right to bring the case before the Common Court to obtain a writ of payment.

 When the case reaches this point there are two possibilities:

-The court costs are charged by three categories: flat rate fees, proportional fees and basic fees, depending on each action involved in the entire procedure.
+The court costs are charged by three categories: flat rate fees, proportional fees, and basic fees, depending on each action involved in the entire procedure.
 All the fees must be paid in advance for each step of the proceeding by the party who starts the action.

 When the Court’s decision is taken in the creditor’s favor, all the court costs are charged to the debtor and are added to the initial claim.